 Later, I’ll talk about the limits of looking at individual levels of productivity as the primary measure of success.
 First though, we need to look at why productivity matters in business.

 - It’s vital to the economy.

 Productivity levels in the economy of a country matter because they’re intricately connected to standards of living.
 Raising levels of productivity in the economy leads to increased wages.

 Solution: Technology plays a crucial role in increasing efficiency levels.
 So, to develop an economy that can support higher levels of consumption in future, its necessary to lower short-term consumption and make investments that are likely to increase productivity.

 2. It’s good for the environment.

 The environment suffers when people are inefficient.
 For example, If you’re disorganised and take 10 hours to complete work which could be finished in 5, you’re using 5 more hours of electricity than you would if you were working at maximum efficiency.
 In effect, you waste resources as well as time and money.

 Solution: Put thought into your workplace or office design.
 Designing a space that makes the most of natural light, for instance, can not only help improve your mood and thus boot productivity, you’ll also be optimising the way you use electricity.
 By doing your best to work more efficiently, you’re helping the planet out.
 Having a nice space to work in also makes it easier for people to focus on their work.

 When people lack job satisfaction, they have less motivation and are more likely to have a negative attitude to work.
 This will damage productivity.

-Solution: By taking steps to raise morale amongst the workforce, you help create a less stressful, happier, healthier and more productive ambience.
+Solution: By taking steps to raise morale amongst the workforce, you help create a less stressful, happier, healthier, and more productive ambiance.
 The interesting thing is, just by creating this efficient, happy and motivational environment you can make people feel more valued.